TheGigaMaster/Personal-BL3-mods/README.md

 # Varkid Info

-With the new update, I suspect quite a few things have changed, but I haven't dove into it yet.
+With the new update, I suspect quite a few things have changed, but I haven't had the chance to dive into it yet.

-I'm going to look into the evolution in much greater detail and figure out what conditions (if any) could possibly trigger the final evolution in normal varkids.
+I'm going to look into the evolution in much greater detail and figure out what conditions (if any) could possibly trigger the final evolution in normal varkids (AKA raid evolution).

 My current theory is that the raid boss follows a different evolution pathway due to meeting a criteria found in it's own enemy file which allows it to evolve to it's final form.

 Unfortunately, I suspect that normal varkids will not trigger a final evolution, but that's just a feeling, not actual data backing that up.

 ## Old game file info

 One interesting thing to note is that after super badass, the game says "SuperToRaid" for the final evolution stage.
 In BL2, there was a 3 step process: super badass -> ultimate badass -> Verminvirous/supreme badass, which is absent in BL3.
 Digging deeper, it appears that the game decides to go from superbadass -> Verminvirous/supreme badass, omitting an evolution stage.

 Upon a quick look at the wiki, the spawn chance values for ultimate badass -> Verminvirous/Supreme badass match the vaules for the "SuperToRaid" chance.
 This spawn rate is at 0% for normal mode and only a 7.5% chance in TVHM, which matches up with what's in the game data.

 So, what's this mean?

 The game is skipping an evolution step, and once a varkid reaches superbadass, it has a chance go straight to "Raid".

 ## Herme Info

 So after playing the new raid boss (which was hella fun), we know that the boss is it's own entity and enemy name.
 I think that it has a special modifier which allows it to follow the evolution path one step further.

 Varkids as a whole have their own table for evolution chance, and I believe that the raid boss uses this table as well.
 After fighting and watching it evolve, one of my theories is correct: the raid use the same pods rather than a unique one.
 Evidence to support this is that the initial evolution of raid boss uses the same pod as a normal varkid.

 However, even though they use the same pod, the boss has another special modifier which separates itself from normal varkids by granting it immunity during evolution. (needs testing and data)

 Furthermore, the line of code `SuperToRaid` in the game file `/Game/Enemies/Varkid/_Shared/_Design/Attributes/Table_VarkidShared_EvolutionChance` matches what the final evolution stage of the raid boss.